You will find here our Jazz January 2021 selection, with 10 albums (and tracks) released this month that clearly got our attention.

 2021

-The entire year is sum up on the Best Jazz 2021 post.
+The entire year is summed up in the Best Jazz 2021 post.